Shopify Sales Reports Explained for Better Understanding

 Shopify Analytics - Dashboard

-Navigating to it is straightforward - click on Analytics in your Shopify account’s left panel.
-All Shopify plans have this page, so no worries here.
+Navigating to it is very simple- click on Analytics in your Shopify account’s left panel.
+All Shopify plans have this page, so no need to worry here.

 shopify reports categories

-• At the top, click on Categories and select Sales in the drop-down menu.
+• Click on Categories and select Sales in the drop-down menu.

-Note: If you have POS sale points, then you should also select Retail Sales.
+Note: If you have POS sale points, then you can select Retail Sales.

 As their names suggest, each report gives data on a specific aspect of your sales.
 Many data columns are common between them, with some unique ones setting the reports apart from one another.